QubesOS/qubes-doc/user/security-in-qubes/split-gpg-2.rst

 In the template(s) qube(s) used by the *server qube* and the *client qube*, :ref:`install the split-gpg2 package <user/how-to-guides/how-to-install-software:installing software from default repositories>`.

-.. note:: If you use a minimal template, make sure to install ``zenity``
+.. note:: If you use a minimal template, make sure to install ``zenity`` package.

 Create a policy for Split GPG-2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^